-I have always loved math and thoroughly enjoyed all related classes throughout my eighteen years of schooling.
+I have always loved math and thoroughly enjoyed all related classes throughout my years of schooling.
 I began tutoring math as a high school student and found that I had the ability to make others understand what they considered difficult.
 Progressing through my undergraduate degree at California State University, Northridge, to Graduate studies at California Lutheran University in Thousand Oaks, the passion to teach only intensified.
-Recently, I returned to class to be able to assess mathematical concept acquisition and to address all related conceptual weaknesses in math and reading.
+I obtained my credential in Secondary Mathematics and then my Master of Education.
+In addition, I returned to class to be able to assess mathematical concept acquisition and to address all related conceptual weaknesses in math and reading.
 I love the programs we use at the Center and truly believe that with the right guidance all students can become proficient in those two vital areas.

 English and Humanities Teacher

 I recognized that I had a devotion and passion for teaching when I was ten years old.
 I gained my Bachelor of Arts in English/Social Science and received my Standard Secondary Life Credential so I could continue to do what I love the most in life.
 I also earned my Master of Science in Counseling and Pupil Personnel Credential to better understand how to best serve all students, especially ones with learning disabilities.
 The majority of my teaching experience was at El Camino Real High School in Woodland Hills.
 There, I served as the 504 Disabilities Coordinator, CAHSEE Instructor, Teacher Leader for the Mentoring Program, and Academic Decathlon Assistant Coach and club sponsor for several student organizations.
 I enjoy experimenting with a variety of creative ways to engage students so that learning is not a chore but vital to self-discovery.